People's Liberation Army (Myanmar)

 The People's Liberation Army (abbr.
-PLA; ပြည်သူ့လွတ်မြောက်ရေးတပ်မတော်) is a communist rebel group in Myanmar.
+PLA; ပြည်သူ့လွတ်မြောက်ရေးတပ်မတော်) is a Marxist-Leninist and Maoist rebel group in Myanmar.
 It is the armed wing of the underground Communist Party of Burma, whose cadres rearmed themselves after the Tatmadaw (Myanmar military) overthrew the civilian government in 2021.

 "People's Liberation Army" was also the name of the Communist Party of Burma's first militant arm, which was named after the People's Liberation Army of China.

 History

 Predecessors

 The Communist Party of Burma (CPB) waged an insurgency, primarily in Shan State, from 1948 to 1989.
 At the beginning, the party's armed wing was named the People's Liberation Army (PLA), homonymous with the People's Liberation Army of China founded around the same time.
 In September 1950, the PLA merged with regiments of the Revolutionary Burma Army commanded by the communist Bo Zeya, and formed the People's Army.
 The People's Army was disbanded after a 1989 mutiny which forced the CPB's leaders into exile in China.
 The MNDAA and United Wa State Army formed from these splits.